Infertility: United Kingdom

 In the UK, previous NICE guidelines defined infertility as failure to conceive after regular unprotected sexual intercourse for two years in the absence of known reproductive pathology.
 Updated NICE guidelines do not include a specific definition, but recommend that "A woman of reproductive age who has not conceived after 1 year of unprotected vaginal sexual intercourse, in the absence of any known cause of infertility, should be offered further clinical assessment and investigation along with her partner, with earlier referral to a specialist if the woman is over 36 years of age."

 Other definitions

 Researchers commonly base demographic studies on infertility prevalence over five years.

-Primary vs. secondary infertility

-Primary infertility is defined as the absence of a live birth for women who desire a child and have been in a union for at least 12 months, during which they have not used any contraceptives.
-The World Health Organization also adds that 'women whose pregnancy spontaneously miscarries, or whose pregnancy results in a stillborn child, without ever having had a live birth, would present with primarily infertility'.

-Secondary infertility is defined as the difficulty in conceiving a live birth in couples who previously had a child.